Article - Public Safety

 (d) The Department shall:

-(2) require a tow company that makes an application under item (1) of this subsection to ban the use of per pound billing by October 1, 2023;
+(1) require a tow company that is on the tow list to ban the use of per pound billing by October 1, 2023;

-(e) An authorized tow company may charge less than but may not charge more than the rates on the rate sheet submitted to the Department for a police–initiated towing.
+(e) An authorized tow company may charge less than but may not charge more than the approved rates authorized by the Department for a police–initiated towing and recovery.

 (f) If a vehicle owner or the owner’s designee requests the use of a specific towing company, the Department shall honor that request and allow the vehicle owner to engage the services of the requested towing company except when: